-In general this question is most likely asked by newbies to blogging, with the expectation that there is just one thing they can do that will magically start generating 1000’s of visitors to their blog daily.
+In general this question is most likely asked by newbies to blogging, with the expectation that there is just one thing they can do that will magically and instantly increase visitors to their blog or website.

 Usually these hopes and dreams are based on the desire to sell advertising space and earn mega millions from the 5 minutes they have spent setting up a blog.

 The truth is, there is no magic formula that can somehow turn your obscure blog into a world best.